-My great granddad’s Chicago-style Italian baked spaghetti, beef-mushroom sauce layered with cheddar cheese and spaghetti and baked in a casserole dish.
+My great granddad’s Chicago-style Italian baked spaghetti, homemade sauce with beef stew meat and mushrooms, layered with cheddar cheese and spaghetti and baked in a casserole dish.

 Granddad’s Spaghetti, my favorite comfort food of all time.
 This is a baked spaghetti dish that my great grandfather made, and my grandmother and mom and aunts continued to make it and pass down the recipe.
 Kind of an interesting story behind the origins of this Italian baked spaghetti recipe.

 My great grandparents lived on the northwest side of Chicago.
 That side of the family is German, not a drop of Italian blood.
 Granddad frequented an Italian restaurant somewhere in Chicago, and he wanted to know how to make their spaghetti and ravioli.
 The owner wouldn’t give the recipes to Granddad, so he took him out for a drink with the sole purpose of getting him drunk.
 He succeeded and the restaurant owner spilled the beans and gave Granddad the recipes.

 Everybody on my mom’s side of the family has made Granddad’s spaghetti.
 I make it Christmas day.
 Granddad got the recipe but Nana made it.
 My mom says Granddad was a good cook and he’d come barreling in the kitchen and kick everyone out, he was making pancakes.
 Mom remembers eating his pancakes with her best friend in the dining room, with tons of butter and syrup.
 And Granddad’s spaghetti for Sunday dinner.

 For the sauce:

 I make the sauce a day in advance, and then layer it the next day.